queens-satellite-team/Space-School/README.md

 - Week 10: Developing Payload Chassis (lab 8)
 - Week 11: Integration (lab 9)
 - Week 12: Integration (lab 9)
+## Feebcak
+PLEASE give us any feedback you have.
+You can either send any of us individual messages, fill out the [feedback form](https://forms.gle/ZNMfWeRQVinnbxpEA) or both!

 ## Contact Info
 Feel free to email or message on teams.